Impersonation is one of the most common forms of harassment on the internet

 If Impersonation online harassment is happening to you, you are most likely feeling traumatised and out of control.
 The impact of being a target of any type of harassment online can feel devastating.
 Impersonation online may involve revenge porn, defamatory statements, non-consensual publication of images and videos and often take place as part of a bigger social media campaign of harassment.

 In the United Kingdom, it is not unlawful to impersonate someone online.
-The only exception to the rule is that where you impersonate a police officer or a solicitor.
+The only exception to the rule is if you impersonate a police officer or a solicitor.
 However, it is often difficult for impersonation online to occur without the impersonating person committing another criminal or civil offence such as harassment, fraud or breach of Privacy or misuse of private information.

 Impersonation online could, in addition to harassment, also be defamation.
 If an impersonator makes statements that are false in relation to the person impersonated, or give a false impression of them which is derogatory, they will be committing the wrongdoing of defamation.
 If the impersonator exposes their victim to hatred, contempt or ridicule or causes them to be shunned or avoided, then it may amount to defamation as well as harassment.